We welcome ALL

 Clothing.
 The Connections Service at 5:30 p.m is more casual, but you are welcome in any service in any attire, from blue jeans to suits.

 We have two services.
 The Traditions Service Sunday at 10:45 is traditional in style.
 The Connections Service on Sunday at 5:30 p.m. is a modern service with praise music.
 Whatever service you decide to attend, you will be met and warmly welcomed, but we will not call attention to you as a visitor.
+Let one of the greeters know you are here for the first time and get a welcome gift when you fill out a connect card.

 You can join the church by profession of faith in Jesus and baptism, by moving your membership from another congregation, or by confirmation, restoration or reaffirmation of faith.
 For more information on joining the church, please contact the pastor.